 Cube: I agree with you, and I did exactly the same thing.
 I still have my childhood copies of Little Women, Little Men, Roses in Bloom, Under the Lilacs, all of which I inherited.

 Kathy: I think mine are at my parent's house.
-I
+I wonder if they donated them?

 Cube: Bingo.
 It was her maturity and change that appealed to me.